elemenohq/docs/source/index.html.md

 			"dateCreated": "2016-05-12T14:10:00.102Z",
 			"content": {
 				"description": {
-					"markdown": "The Adventures of Tom Sawyer by *Mark Twain* is an 1876 novel about a young boy growing up along the Mississippi River...", "html": "The Adventures of Tom Sawyer by <b>Mark Twain</b> is an 1876 novel about a young boy growing up along the Mississippi River."
+					"markdown": "The Adventures of Tom Sawyer by *Mark Twain* is an 1876 novel...", "html": "The Adventures of Tom Sawyer by <b>Mark Twain</b> is an 1876 novel..."
 				},
 				...
 			},